zivhm/random-book-store-app-Openshift-deployment/docs/DEPLOYMENT.md

 oc get pods -w
 ```

-This is the standard and recommended approach for local OpenShift development.
+This is the standard approach for local OpenShift development.

 ---